 Check and Verify whether your Android Smartphone’s Bootloader is Locked or Unlocked

-If you are an Android user then you might came across a term called bootloader, well in simple language bootloader is a code that executes before any operating system starts to run.
+If you are an Android user then you might come across a term called bootloader, well in simple language bootloader is a code that executes before any operating system starts to run.

-In case of Android devices many manufacturers provide their smartphones with locked bootloader which makes them virtually impossible to install a custom Rom or firmware on those devices, so before flashing any custom Rom or firmware on Android it is necessary to unlock its stock bootloader.
+In the case of Android devices, many manufacturers provide their smartphones with locked bootloader which makes them virtually impossible to install a custom ROM or firmware on those devices, so before flashing any custom ROM or firmware on Android it is necessary to unlock its stock bootloader.

 So today we are not providing a tutorial on how to unlock bootloader but providing a tutorial on how to check if your bootloader is still locked or unlocked if you have tried to unlock it.

 This tutorial is suitable for all versions of Android.
-We are provoding two different methods to check the status of your bootloader, use the one that works for you.
+We are providing two different methods to check the status of your bootloader, use the one that works for you.

 Method 1 :

-This one is the easiest method and works with many device out there, you don’t require any use of PC, you just need to enter a spacial block of numbers in your keypad to check your bootloader’s status.
+This one is the easiest method and works with any device out there, you don’t require any use of a PC, you just need to enter a special block of numbers in your keypad to check your bootloader’s status.

-Step 2 : Dial the below code, it will automatically open a new windows. (if it doesn’t opens anything then use the second method).
+Step 2: Dial the below code, it will automatically open a new window. (if it doesn’t open anything then use the second method).

 Method 2 :

-Step 3 : Now open the folder where your adb & fastboot package is extracted, press Shift key on your keyboard and right click in the folder and select “Open command prompt here“.
+Step 3: Now open the folder where your adb & fastboot package is extracted, press the Shift key on your keyboard and right-click in the folder and select “Open command prompt here“.

-Step 6 : if you don’t get device it or anything it means that the drivers weren’t correctly installed or the device wasn’t connected properly, if this happens try reinstalling your drivers.
+Step 6: if you don’t get the device or anything it means that the drivers weren’t correctly installed or the device wasn’t connected properly, if this happens try reinstalling your drivers.

 fastboot oem device-info